boxfire/rapid/README.md

 ## Prerequisites

-LLVM 10 needs to be installed and the binaries available in your `$PATH`.
+LLVM 11 needs to be installed and the binaries available in your `$PATH`.
 To check if that is the case, try the following command:

     $ opt --version
     LLVM (http://llvm.org/):
-      LLVM version 10.0.1
+      LLVM version 11.1.0

       Optimized build.
       Default target: x86_64-pc-linux-gnu
-      Host CPU: skylake
+      Host CPU: znver2

 ## Compiling